MQTT with AWS IoT Core

 Similarly, publishing to a topic that is not allowed by the policy will also lead to a disconnect.

 As mentioned above, AWS IoT Core uses TLS with client certificates to authenticate devices.
-Add the following function that creates an MQTT transport with the correct settings:
+Add the following function that creates the client certificate:

 Connecting to the broker